borducks/colorfinder/README.md

 - The parser isn't super smart, so it won't yet handle data with SASS rules and block comments in it.
 - The parser is smart enough to handle inline comments and multiple variable assignments on the same line.
 - You can also manually add color assignments in the options.
 Use this format: `$color_variable: #112233;`
-- Self referencing assignments aren't evalutaed, so they won't have a color swatch.
+- Self referencing assignments aren't evaluated, so they won't have a color swatch.

 ###Next up###